Ned Beatty: 1990s

 Entering the 1990s, Beatty gained his third nomination for an Emmy Award for Outstanding Supporting Actor in a Miniseries or a Special category for Last Train Home (1990).
 A year later, he appeared in the British film Hear My Song (1991), in which he portrayed tenor Josef Locke, for which he was nominated for a Golden Globe Award for Best Supporting Actor – Motion Picture.

 In 1990, Beatty worked again with Linda Blair in Repossessed (1990), a spoof of The Exorcist.
 He appeared in the Marvel Comics superhero adventure Captain America (1990).
 He portrayed the father of the bride in Prelude to a Kiss (1992), opposite Meg Ryan and Alec Baldwin.
 In 1993, he appeared in the true story based film Rudy, playing a Notre Dame Fighting Irish football fan whose son, against all odds, makes the school's football team.
 In 1992, he played Blanche Devereaux's developmentally disabled older brother in the TV show The Golden Palace.
 Beatty starred in the television series Homicide: Life on the Street as Detective Stanley Bolander for its first three seasons (1993–1995).

 Beatty made the 1994 science-fiction film Replikator (1994) and mystery-comedy Radioland Murders.
 In 1995, he worked with Sean Connery and Laurence Fishburne in the thriller Just Cause.
 He appeared as Judge Roy Bean in the TV miniseries adaptation of Larry McMurtry's western novel, Streets of Laredo (1995).
+David Fincher and Andrew Kevin Walker wanted Beatty to play John Doe in Seven (1995), because of his resemblance to the 1969 composite sketch of the Zodiac Killer; Beatty declined, describing the script as the "most evil thing I've ever read."
 He appeared in a 1998 sports-drama film written and directed by Spike Lee and starring Denzel Washington, He Got Game.
 In 1999, Beatty returned to work with Cookie's Fortune, Life, and Spring Forward.